-All staff are aware of record keeping requirements and how they are expected to record any safeguarding concerns.
+All staff are aware of record keeping requirements and how they are expected to record any concerns, discussions and decisions made, and the reasons for those decisions, are recorded in writing.

 They make notes as soon as possible, writing down exactly what the child said and when she/he said it.
-The best practice is to wait until the end of the disclosure and to immediately write up a thorough summary.
+The best practice is to wait until the end of the disclosure and then to immediately write up a thorough summary.
 This allows the staff member to devote their full attention to the child and to listen to what they are saying.
 It may be appropriate to make notes during the disclosure (especially if it is possible for a second member of staff to be present).
-However, if making notes during any disclosure, staff should be conscious of the need to remain engaged with the child and not appear distracted by the note taking.
+If making notes during any disclosure, staff should be conscious of the need to remain engaged with the child and not appear distracted by the note taking.
 The notes should not reflect the personal opinion of the note taker.
-It is essential that a written record be made including date(s) and times of meeting(s), and when they were recorded.
-Special provision may need to be put in place to support dialogue with children who have communication difficulties and one of the SENCos should be consulted with regard to this.
+It is essential that a dated written record be made including date(s) and times of meeting(s).
+Special provision may need to be put in place to support dialogue with pupils who have communication difficulties and one of the SENCos should be consulted with regard to this.

-Keep all hand-written notes, even if subsequently typed.
-All notes and typed text must be signed and dated, as well as counter signed and dated by the DSL or Deputy DSLs.
-Notes from disclosures may become part of a statutory assessment by Children's social care and/or part of a criminal investigation.
+All notes must be signed and dated on CPOMS, as well as read on CPOMS by the alerted DSL or Deputy DSLs.
+Notes from disclosures may become part of a statutory assessment by Children's Social Care and/or part of a criminal investigation.

-For more guidance please see 'Working Together to Safeguard Children' (Feb 2019) and KCSiE (Sept 2019).
+For more guidance please see 'Working Together to Safeguard Children' and KCSiE 2022.